Romanesque Architecture and the Top 15 Romanesque Buildings

 Romanesque architecture also does not include the copious amount of detail that you find in Gothic architecture.
 Below you will see some simple geometric stonework in a Romanesque church, compared to the elaborate carvings in a Gothic building.

 Again, the discrepancies in the detailing had a lot to do with European history.
-Religious authorities in the middle ages were often opposed to excessive art and details, as they were thought to distract from the services of the church.
-But eventually, these practices were slowly abandoned, and art was made more openly, so long as it told the message of the church and the bible.
+Religious authorities in the Middle Ages were often opposed to excessive art and details, as they were thought to distract from the services of the church.
+Eventually, these practices were slowly abandoned, and art was made more openly, so long as it told the message of the church and the bible.

 It’s scaled back, but in Romanesque architecture, you can see fine details and carved stonework.
 You will find stories from the bible, depicted mostly around column capitals and within the Tympanum, the main archway above the entrance to a church.
 Gothic architecture took this a step further and showed even more intricate depictions of various religious motifs.